Dog Scabies

-" Dog Scabies is other name for Sarcoptic Scabies or canine scabies, caused by specie of mite Sarcoptes Scabiei.
+" Sarcoptic Scabies, dog scabies or canine scabies, caused by the specie of mite Sarcoptes Scabiei.
 It is a contagious disease of dogs characterized by papular eruptions (bumps on the skin) that develop to thick crust from scratching and irritation.
 Lesions appear on the abdomen, chest, ears, elbows and legs.
 Chronic cases can develop in to a generalized systemic illness with symptoms such as emaciation (thin looking when the body loses fat under the skin), thickened & hardened skin, fever and other complications.
 Treatment primarily includes lime–sulfur dips.
 Other options are the use of prescription macrocylic lactones such as selamectin, Ivermectin and moxidectin. "

 The Life Cycle of this mite is 17 – 21 Days.
 Transmission occurs when there is direct contact of a diseased dog to healthy dog, particularly when there is a large population of dogs living together, such as in a kennel.